accosmin-org/libnano/docs/linprog.md

 illustrates how to define the following standard-form linear programming problem:
 ```
  min  x1 + x2 + x3
  s.t.
-2 * x1 + x2 = 4, x1 + x3 = 1, x1 >= 0, x2 >= 0, x3 >= 0.
+2 * x1 + x2 = 4,
+      x1 + x3 = 1,
+      (x1, x2, x3) >= 0.
 ```
 with the obvious solution `(1, 2, 0)`.

 #### Solution

-The linear programming problems are solved typically with variations of either the simplex method or the **primal-dual interior point method**.
+The linear programming problems are solved typically with variations of either the simplex method or the `primal-dual interior point method`.
 Libnano implements the latter - the variant of the `Mehrotra` algorithm as described in the `Numerical Optimization` reference above.
 This variation is relatively easy to code and understand and it can be easily tuned for specific applications.

 The following example code extracted from the [example](../example/src/linprog.cpp) shows how to solve the linear programming problem defined above:
 ```